Please ensure Javascript is enabled for purposes of website accessibility

 Overview

-This course is assessed through coursework, portfolio, and an externally set assignment.
+This course is assessed through coursework, a portfolio, and an externally set assignment.

 Those who wish to pursue a career in design will progress to Higher Education, Apprenticeships, industry employment or self-employment.
 You will be able to develop a portfolio fit for direct entry to a design-related degree, HND, or pre-degree Foundation course.
 3D Design A Level suits progression onto careers in architecture, interior design, product design, set and prop design, puppet design for animation, jewellery design, ceramic design, exhibition design and modelmaking.